paulghaddad/baby_site/src/pages/activities-3-4-months/index.md

 ![Produce](/img/img_9252.jpeg)

-As fun as it is to explore toys with baby, it’s equally fun to explore real world objects.
+As fun as it is to explore toys with baby, it’s equally fun to **explore real world objects**.

 Kitchen exploration was one of my favorite things to do with Hayden around this age.

 I’d wash some fruits and veggies, such as an apple, carrot, potato, lime, and bell pepper, in advance and put them in a colander.
 I’d try to select a variety of colors, shapes, and textures.

-At the kitchen table, I’d sit with Hayden on my lap and we’d explore the colander of produce together -- talking about and touching each one.
+At the kitchen table, I’d sit with Hayden on my lap and we’d explore the c**olander of produce together** -- talking about and touching each one.

 ![Kitchen utensils](/img/img_9253.jpeg)